Certora/Documentation/docs/cvl/cvl2/migration.md

 ### Syntax errors introduced by the migration script

-The migration script is not perfect, and might miss the occasional semicolon or fail to add a keyword when it should.
-If you have syntax errors you can't understand, consult {ref}`cvl2-superficial-syntax-changes`.
+The migration script is not perfect, and can make syntax mistakes in some cases, such as adding an extra semicolon or omitting a keyword.
+We hope these will be easy to identify and fix, but if you have syntax errors you can't understand, consult {ref}`cvl2-superficial-syntax-changes`.

 ### Type errors in arithmetic and casts